JGCRI/JGCRIutils/README.md

 To install this package:

-1. Make sure you have `devtools` installed from CRAN.
+1. Make sure you have `devtools` installed from CRAN and loaded.
 2. `install_github("JGCRI/JGCRIutils")`

 Then: